YottaDB/YDBDoc/MessageRecovery/errors.rst

 ENDIANCVT, Converted database file xxxx from yyyy endian to zzzz endian on a wwww endian system

-MUPIP Information: When MUPIP ENDIANCVT has successfully completed, it displays the conversion information.
+MUPIP Information: When MUPIP ENDIANCVT has successfully completed, it displays conversion information.
 This information includes the database file, its previous endian format, the new endian format, and the endian format that is native to the current system.

 Action: N/A